 However, just like any other credit card, you need to be able to pay your credit card balance in full each month.
 If you don’t, the interest accrued will wipe out the value of the rewards you earn.
 When you can manage this card responsibly and use it to earn rewards from your business purchases, it can be an extremely valuable tool for your company.

-More Clark.com Credit Card stories you might enjoy:
+More Clark.com Credit Card Stories: